How can we help you?

 TIP: The slider looks best when images have the same dimensions.

-If you want to use images already uploaded to your editor in Landingi, you can get links to them easily.
+If you want to use images already published on your landing page in Landingi, you can get links to them easily.

-2. Right-click on your image and select Inspect.
+2. Right-click next to your image and select Inspect.

 By default, the slider automatically switches images at low intervals of time and does not require any additional settings.
 However, you can use some extra parameters to change how the slider works.